Become a Counselor in South Dakota

-South Dakota LPC licensure requires the completion of a graduate degree in counseling from a program approved by the Council for Accreditation of Counseling & Related Educational Programs.
+Licensure as a professional counselor in South Dakota requires the completion of a graduate degree in counseling from a program approved by the Council for Accreditation of Counseling & Related Educational Programs.
 Alternatively, degree programs that includes all of the coursework listed below may be acceptable.

 Appropriate degree programs will include graduate-level courses in each of the following core content areas:

 - Counseling theory

 - Social and cultural foundations

 - Life-style and career development

 In addition to the coursework listed above, South Dakota LPC licensure also requires the completion of a practicum and an internship.
 The practicum must be a supervised training experience of at least 100 hours with a minimum of 40 hours in direct client service.
 It should be under the direction of a graduate faculty member.